-The existing signs have been on the site for almost 20 years and are appropriate to the general nature of land uses in the vicinity. (c) The signs do not dominate the streetscape.
+The existing signs have been on the site for almost 20 years and are appropriate to the general nature of land uses in the vicinity.
 The signs are positioned at the rear of the site which has been landscaped to a high standard to enhance the appearance of the site and minimise the visual impact of the signs.
 Conversely, signs on the properties at the south- west and south-east corners of the intersection are positioned on the street boundary and are visually prominent.
-Whilst the function of the existing signs on the site is to attract the attention of people driving by, the signs have been carefully positioned so as not to dominate the streetscape. (d) Signs not to block important views or architectural detailing, and not to be detrimental to the amenity of nearby properties.
+Whilst the function of the existing signs on the site is to attract the attention of people driving by, the signs have been carefully positioned so as not to dominate the streetscape.
 The signs do not block any important views to or from adjoining properties and as there are no buildings on the site the signs do not detract from the architectural detailing of any buildings.
 The signs are orientated toward the intersection and landscaping on the site reduces the visual impact of the signs.
-The signs do not detract from the amenity of any adjoining properties. (e) Signs do not result in the destruction of important elements of the building fabric.
-The signs are existing and freestanding, with no buildings on the site.
-Consolidation (a) Rationalisation of signs required where signs have been installed in an ad hoc manner over an extended period of time.
-Not applicable.
-The signs have been carefully positioned on the site and constructed in accordance with the approval granted. (b) Rationalisation of signs required where several businesses are located in close proximity, or form part of a shopping centre or similar commercial aggregation.
+The signs do not detract from the amenity of any adjoining properties.
+The signs are existing and freestanding, with no buildings on the site. nsolidation Not applicable.
+The signs have been carefully positioned on the site and constructed in accordance with the approval granted.
 Not applicable.
 The signs have been carefully positioned on the site and constructed in accordance with the approval granted.